QuentinRa/blog.quentinra.dev/maths/optimization/uo/geometric.md

 **Check it's a critical point**

-System of equations, for each terms m, you write the term equals to $\nu(\delta) * delta_i$
+System of equations, for each term m, you write the term equals to $\nu(\delta) * delta_i$

 You solve the system, and will have `x*`, `y*`, ...
-Then as you could guess, try to check if these values in your gradient is giving a vector of zeros.
+Then as you could guess, try to check if these values in your gradient are giving you a vector of zeros.

 <hr class="sr">